-In the JSA-McGill LCI Study, the site is proposed as a development opportunity and slated for residential/retail in the land use framework plan.
+In the JSA-McGill LCI Study, the site is proposed to be zoned as a development opportunity and slated for residential/retail in the land use framework plan.
 The proposed development, according to the LCI Study, falls into a new zoning classification labeled the Downtown Core which allows for high density commercial and residential.
 The MARTA Civic Center Station is identified as underutilized and emphasis is placed on improving connections and encouraging development to strengthen the potential of the station.

-Preliminary Report: Feb 4, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: 55 Ivan Allen #719 Final Report Due: March 7, 2005 REVIEW REPORT Comments Due By: Feb.
-18, 2005
+Preliminary Report: Feb 4, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: 55 Ivan Allen #719 Final Report March 7, Review Report Comments Feb.
+18, 2005 Due: 2005 Due By:

 The development does help to achieve many of the goals set forth in the JSA-McGill LCI Study by proposing high density commercial and residential.
 The proposed development also addresses the potential of the MARTA station by adding to the street life and improving pedestrian connections.
-The LCI Study for the JSA-McGill Area should be considered in further refinement of the site plan.
+The LCI Study for the JSA-McGIll Area should be considered in further refinement of the site plan.